ctatum20/domain-starter/README.md

 ### **Questions?**
 Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/) and link your Discord account so you can get access to helpful channels teaching assistants, and your instructor!

 forked and cloned the repo
+and later added this line to ensure I am doing it correctly